DevExpress/XAF-Blazor-Kubernetes-example/README.md

 docker push your_docker_hub_id/xaf-container-example:latest
 ```

-**Note**: You can pull already-built docker images from your own Docker hub.
-To accomplish this, change image names in the following files: `app-depl.yaml` and `docker-compose.yml` (optional).
+**Optional**: You can pull already-built docker images from your own Docker hub.
+To accomplish this, change image names in the following files: `app-depl.yaml` and `docker-compose.yml`.

 ### 5. (Optional) Use Docker Compose to run a multi-container application